You have questions, we have answers!

 Yes, you will be able to download a CE certificate of completion after all necessary steps are completed.

 In order to receive CE credit, you will need to sign in and out daily at the workshop and follow the website link that is provided to you at the end of the workshop.
 You will need to complete a post-workshop evaluation.
 Once you complete this, you can download your CE certificate.

 Please contact us at email@example.com for information about internship or volunteer opportunities.
 We do not offer pre- or post-doctoral internships at this time.

 In some cases, yes.
-We offer training scholarships to therapists working with active-duty or veteran military personnel, and we offer a special workshop annually at a reduced rate for students.
+We offer training scholarships to therapists working with active-duty or veteran military personnel, needs-based scholarships, and we offer a special workshop annually at a reduced rate for students.

 Other financial aid may be available.
 For more information, please email Maritza Lawson at firstname.lastname@example.org.